Cala Agulla, Majorca/Olaf Tausch, CC BY-SA3.0

 This year’s Blue Flag certifications have been granted to 579 Spanish beaches, 100 marinas and 5 boating tourism operators recognized for their world-class facilities and services.

-Blue Flag top-ranked Spain is followed by Greece, France, Turkey, Italy and Portugal.
+When it comes to Blue Flag, Spain is followed by Greece, France, Turkey, Italy and Portugal.
 This summer, one in every six Blue Flags in the world will be standing in Spain and one in every five Spanish beaches will have a Blue Flag.

 By Spanish regions, those with the highest numbers of flags are Valencia (129, four more than in 2016), Galicia (113), Catalonia (95) and Andalusia (90).